 As adults, we should really look at the example we set!
 Some adults are just as bad – some even worse.
 Beyond that, we all seem to want more in a never ending race to a perceived happiness.
 Many want the extra promotion, the nicer car, the bigger house and salary.
 The lad with the bike wants a car, the person with the car wants a BMW and the person with the BMW wants a summer house on the beach.
 On it goes – the masses chasing a perceived happiness that will never exist with acquisition of material wealth.

 Mainstream media are not faultless either and understand the psychology of it all.
-They sell huge volumes of newspapers based on understanding the whole principal.
+Huge volumes of newspapers and advertising based on understanding the whole principal.
 Ireland’s Rich List is published to sell newspapers and TV advertising and everyone gets further sucked in to a dream that exists at the top of the next hill – only to find that when you get there, that you are at the bottom of another.

 Mind your mental health.
-You were born naked and most will end up in a wooden box.
-You can’t take your wealth with you so do real things and keep precious moments to yourself.
-Facilitate real memories for yourselves, your families and your friends and have fun and a laugh along the way.
+You were born naked and most will end up in a wooden box!
+You can’t take your wealth with you!
+Do real things, facilitating the making of real memories for your kids and keep precious moments to yourself, your families and close friends and you might just retain some confidence and have some fun and a laugh along the way!

 Keith Begley is an Irish based sport psychologist accredited with the Irish Institute of Sport.

 Find us on Facebook: Elite Performance Psychology Ireland

 https://twitter.com/KeithBegley @Keith Begley